 It follows from this notion that a class is not a sum of objects.
 The expression, "a and b and c, etc.," does not designate a class, for objects which do not belong to the same class can be thus added together.
 A mere summation of objects will not give us a class predicate which determines them to be a totality.
 "The table and the chair and the book, etc.," are not a class through the fact of being conjoined; they become a class only if there is some predicate which gives them the unity of totality.
-If they are "all the objects in this room" or "all the objects I now see," they are a class.
-Nor does the similarity of objects alone make them a class, although objects of the same class are similar.
+If they are "all the objects in this room" or "all the objects I now see," they are a class, although objects of the same class are similar.
 Only if x and y and z, etc., are "all the objects similar to a given object c," do they form a class, and in such cases this class will be a totality determined by a predicate.